top of page

 5. Can I do Functional Medicine online?

 Yes.
-Texas Functional Medicine Telehealth by Dr. Shah offers virtual hormone consultations statewide.
+Texas Functional Medicine Telehealth by Dr. Shah offers virtual consultations statewide.

 Comments